Appendix A: Descriptions of Global Risks 2020

 The Global Risks Perception Survey (GRPS) is the World Economic Forum’s source of original risks data, harnessing the expertise of the Forum’s extensive network of business, government, civil society and thought leaders.
-The survey was conducted from 6 September to 22 October 2018 among the World Economic Forum’s multistakeholder communities, the professional networks of its Advisory Board, and members of the Institute of Risk Management.
-The results of the GRPS are used to create the Global Risks Landscape, Interconnections Map, and Trends Map presented at the beginning of the report, and to offer insights used throughout.
+The survey was conducted from 5 September to 22 October 2019 among the World Economic Forum’s multistakeholder communities (including the Global Shapers Community), the professional networks of its Advisory Board, and members of the Institute of Risk Management.
+The results of the GRPS are used to create the Global Risks Landscape and Interconnections Map presented at the beginning of the report, and to offer insights used throughout.

-Both the GRPS and the Global Risks Report adopt the following definitions of global risk and trend:
+Both the GRPS and the Global Risks Report adopt the following definition of global risk:

 Global risk: A “global risk” is an uncertain event or condition that, if it occurs, can cause significant negative impact for several countries or industries within the next 10 years.

-The possible answers ranged from “significantly decrease” to “significantly increase” along a 1–5 scale.
-For each issue, the share for each answer (“significantly increase”, “somewhat increase”, “no change”, “somewhat decrease” or “significantly decrease”) was obtained by dividing the number of respondents who selected that answer by the total number of answers.
+The possible answers to survey questions ranged from “significantly decrease” to “significantly increase” on a scale from 1 to 5, with 1 representing “significantly decrease” and 5 representing “significantly increase”.
+To reduce framing bias, the values between this range were not assigned specific wording.
+For each risk, the share for each answer was obtained by dividing the number of respondents who selected that answer by the total number of answers.

 The global risks landscape

-For each of the 30 global risks listed in Appendix A, respondents were asked to assess (1) the likelihood of the risk occurring globally within the next 10 years, and (2) its negative impact for several countries or industries over the same timeframe.
+For each of the 30 global risks listed in Appendix A, respondents were asked to assess: (1) the likelihood of each global risk occurring over the course of the next 10 years, and (2) the severity of its impact at a global level if it were to occur, both on a scale from 1 to 5 as follows:

 A simple average for both likelihood and impact for each of the 30 global risks was calculated on this basis.
-The results are illustrated in the Global Risks Landscape 2019 (Figure I).
+The results are illustrated in the Global Risks Landscape 2020 (Figure II).

 Formally, for any given risk i, its likelihood and impact—denoted respectively likelihoodi and impacti—are: